 But according to His promise we are looking for new heavens and a new earth, in which righteousness dwells.2 Peter 3:13(NASB)

-The “Times of the Gentiles” is a perilous period, when the Jews are oppressed by all nations, and despised world-wide.
-Similarly, the Church is hated, of all men, just as Christ was hated without a cause – and like Israel, the Church will continue to be persecuted for righteousness sake.
+This current age, the 'Times of the Gentiles', is a perilous period when the Jews are oppressed by all nations and despised worldwide.
+Similarly, the Church is hated of all men, just as Christ was hated without a cause – and like Israel, the Church will continue to be persecuted for the sake of righteousness.

-Although Christ’s millennial reign on earth will be a time of righteous rule, when the wolf will lie down with the lamb.. the Lord Jesus will be required to reign with a rod of iron, for the inhabitants of His earthly kingdom, will continue be born with a sin nature – until ALL thing are made new.
+Although Christ’s Millennial reign on earth will be a time of righteous rule, when the wolf will lie down with the lamb, the Lord Jesus will be required to reign with a rod of iron for the inhabitants of His earthly kingdom will continue to be born with a sin nature – until ALL thing are made new.

-Heavenly Father, thank You for Your perfect plan of Salvation.
-Thank You that You have given Your fallen creation so much time to be brought into this world, and to be born-again into Your heavenly kingdom.
-Thank You that the troubles and trials of this present age will one day cease, and that we have the hope and blessing of ruling and reigning with Christ, in His millennial kingdom.
-Thank You that in the ages to come, heaven and earth will be free of all the residue of sin and Satan.
-May we play our part in Your eternal plan and purpose, and live our lives in a way that points the world to Christ, and may we honour His holy name in thought, word and deed Use me for the furtherance of Your kingdom, I pray, and bring many sinners to faith, through the powerful convicting work of the Holy Spirit – this we ask in Jesus name AMEN.
+Heavenly Father, thank You for Your perfect plan of salvation.
+Thank You that You have given fallen man so much time to choose to accept Your gift of salvation by faith and to be born again into Your heavenly kingdom.
+Thank You that the troubles and trials of this present age will one day cease, and that believers have the hope and blessing of ruling and reigning with Christ in His Millennial Kingdom.
+Thank You that in the ages to come, heaven and earth will be free of all the residue of sin and Satan, as You will destroy the old and create new heavens and a new earth.
+May I play my part in Your eternal plan and purpose and live my life today in a way that points the world to Christ.
+May I honour Your holy name in thought, word, and deed.
+In Jesus' name, AMEN.